midwatch/cc-py3-pkg/README.rst

 Cookiecutter PyPackage
 ======================

-Cookiecutter_ template for a Basic Python CLI Application, inspired by and cribbed from `briggySmalls/cookiecutter-pypackage`_
+Cookiecutter_ template for a Basic Python CLI Application; inspired by and cribbed from `briggySmalls/cookiecutter-pypackage`_

 * GitHub repo: https://github.com/midwatch/cc-py3-pkg